CaptEmulation/nitrogen-website/source/guides/device/index.md

 A relativity new device is the Arduino Yun.
 It's got both a traditional Amtel chipset like the Arduino Due as well as a Linux system on a chip.
 It also has WiFi and Ethernet so you don't need an additional shield to connect to the network.

+The easiest way to work with the Yun and Nitrogen is through [Johnny-Five](http://node-ardx.org/).
+There's a whole set of labs on how to do this at [N2 Labs](http://github.com/joshholmes.com/n2labs).

 ## Tessel

 The Tessel is an interesting device that runs Lua which is a compiled form of JavaScript.
 As a result, we can use the MQTT gateway and the Node.js MQTT library.